-• Bit 6 - ACBG: Analog Comparator Bandgap Select
+Bit 6 - ACBG: Analog Comparator Bandgap Select

 When this bit is set, a fixed bandgap reference voltage replaces the positive input to the Analog Comparator.
 When this bit is cleared, AIN0 is applied to the positive input of the Analog Comparator.
+When the bandgap reference is used as input to the Analog Comparator, it will take a certain time for the voltage to stabilize.
+If not stibilized, the first conversion may give a wrong value.
 See "Internal Voltage Reference" on page 38.

-• Bit 5 - ACO: Analog Comparator Output
+Bit 5 - ACO: Analog Comparator Output